Yet the most important part of failing at something is not the failure itself, but how you respond to it.

 We live in a culture that one of my friends calls Instant America.
 We have grown used to fast food, fast downloads, fast responses to our text messaging, fast this and fast that.

 Patience is not only no longer our strong suit, it is not even generally admired.
-Yet patience is a key requirement for persisting in the face of a failure.
+Yet patience is a key requirement for persisting in the face of failure.